wahidCarvan/capstone-two-backend/README.md

 # Protek-Products
 ----

-A application built to buy and sell online the hassle free way.
+A application built to test product ideas before launch

 ## Motivation

 I love shopping and selling online.
-With the high fees the ecommerce sites sell it is not always to be productive.
-Another reason is there are many dishonest sellers, and buyers online which is a total turnoff.
-I would like to provide a platform where only sellers who have been throughly screened are able to sell.
+Products are not always a win win.
+This is why I made this app to see if the product will be a sucess or not before acutally ordering the item to sell

 ## Screenshots